 What happens if I subscribe?

 I was just getting to that.

-Twice a week, on Tuesdays and Thursdays, one of my fifty word stories will pop up in your mailbox.
+Three times a week, on Tuesdays, Thursdays, and Fridays, one of my fifty word stories will pop up in your mailbox.
 Instead of sighing at yet another email to deal with, you’ll smile because you’ll know that not only will you be able to read it in less than a minute, you’ll have fun while you do.

 Full disclosure: sometimes I’ll send you a drabble (or a centina), which is a one hundred word story.
 But don’t worry; you can read these in under a minute too!
 Some micro-fiction in between a dribble and drabble might leak into your emails as well.
 Isn’t variety great?

 On Sundays when, hopefully, most of you will have more time to read, I’ll send you something longer.
 It might be fiction, but it’s just as likely to be something interesting from my week, something I’ve read about that I’d like to share, or even something about my writing process.